This spot has been added by

 3. The area visited by dolphins (zone 3 on the map)

 EAPC Beach is visited by the bottlenose dolphins from the Dolphin Reef, the nearby dolphinarium.
 Initially kept captive, their enclosure is now partly open and the dolphins are free to come and go between the park and the open sea.
-As we do not recommend visiting Dolphin Reef, which is a controversial attraction as dolphins are fed and habituated to interacting with humans, EAPC is a great alternative to spot them without being part of the semi-captive dolphin business.
+We do not recommend visiting Dolphin Reef, which is a controversial attraction where dolphins are fed and conditioned to interacting with humans.
+EAPC is a great alternative area to spot them without being part of the semi-captive dolphin business.

 Lionfish at EAPC Beach pillars